-He closed the door, turned to see her watching him.
+He closed the door and turned to see her watching him.
 She stood in a patch of light from the streetlamp, and her hair turned silver in the near-dark the same way it had in her tent in Korea.

 "Come here," he said, his voice gruff.
 It was suddenly very important to him that she be the one to move the distance between them.

-He buried his face in her hair, it smelled just as he remembered--of grass and herbs and some kind of fruit.
+He buried his face in her hair and it smelled just as he remembered—of grass and herbs and some kind of fruit.
 She touched his cheek, her fingers gentle on him.
 The tender way she was staring up at him was shaking something loose inside him, something he didn't want to deal with.
-He began to move faster, harder, closing his eyes so he wouldn't have to see her compassion--so he wouldn't break.
+He began to move faster, harder, closing his eyes so he wouldn't have to see her compassion—so he wouldn't break.

-Then he heard her sob, realized he was going too fast, too hard.
-Opening his eyes, he stared down at her, saw that she was crying.
-He stopped moving and kissed her softly, in a way he had never allowed himself to in the past.
+Then he heard her sob and realized he was going too fast, too hard.
+Opening his eyes, he stared down at her and saw she was crying.
+He stopped moving and kissed her softly, in a way he'd never allowed himself to in the past.